shur-complement/Sparse-Matrix-Viz/README.md

 [Astro Physics Collaboration Network](https://snap.stanford.edu/data/ca-AstroPh.html)

 It's not a perfect technique, but it lets you eyeball the data.
+Checkout [./code.py](./code.py) for a runnable demo.